 Drug Development Safety and Pharmacovigilance

 Modern drug safety and pharmacovigilance dates back to the thalidomide disaster.
 The growing cost of drug development is driving pharmaceutical companies to identify potential safety issues earlier in the process.
 Valuable safety data are available in public databases and internal sources, but much of this is unstructured text.
-Linguamatics I2E platform transforms this text into actionable data that can be visualized and analyzed at every stage of the drug development process.
+Linguamatics NLP transforms this text into actionable data that can be visualized and analyzed at every stage of the drug development process.

 Modern drug safety and pharmacovigilance began in the early 1960s following the thalidomide disaster.
 Thalidomide, a drug designed to prevent morning sickness, was released in 1959 and resulted in over 10,000 children in 46 countries being born with birth defects.